hiransh-dev/FurnitureFlipper/README.md

 - Users can create their own furniture listings & manage it.
 - Upload pictures of their used furniture.
 - Allow location access to mark the approximate location of the listing on the map or mark it yourself.
+- Protected routes in the backend with Authentication & Authorization through passport.
+- Protected routes in the backend from invalid data inputs from Post request with Joi validations.

 ## 🖥️ Screenshots